 All-in-all, I suggest spending less time wondering ”is Bovada rigged?” or ”are other players cheating at Bovada?”
 Just play the game and enjoy it.
 Should you see anything suspicious, feel free to report it, but it's unlikely that you will.

-With all the talk about US online gambling legality, I get a lot of questions like "Is Bovada legal for US players?"
+I get a lot of questions asking about whether Bovada is legal or not.
 While I'm not a lawyer, have never studied law and write for entertainment purposes only, here's why my answer is "yes."

 They accept sports bets and are involved in processing gambling transactions so there's a real chance that the US government will take action against them at some point -- especially considering it already has done so when seizing $25 million from Bovada's payment processor's account in 2008 (as referred to earlier).